-Applicants should report all disbursements that were made during the Assessment Period and up to the date of the Application submission deadline in the Table 6 "Amount Disbursed to Date".
-Eligible disbursements that occurred prior to Application submission deadline will be considered for an initial payment.
-Eligible disbursements that occurred after Application submission deadline, but within 12 months of the Assessment Period, will be considered for a subsequent payment.
+Applicants should report all disbursements that were made up to the date of the Application submission date in the Table 6 "Amount Disbursed to Date" field.
+This will include disbursements made during the Assessment Period, as well as funds disbursed from the end of the Assessment Period to the Application submission date.
+Disbursements deemed eligible as a Qualified Activities, that occurred prior to Application submission date will be considered for an Award.